-Shared equity agreements allow you to tap into your home’s equity without getting into debt.
+Home equity investment allow you to tap into your home’s equity without getting into debt.
 This means you can use your home equity to pay off debt, renovate your home, or invest in your business with no debt, no interest, and no monthly payments.

 Of course, that doesn’t mean it’s free.
 You will need to repay the investment when you sell your house, or the term ends.
-Shared equity agreements are certainly not for everyone.
+Home equity investments are certainly not for everyone.
 However, this could be a good option if you need cash and have equity in your home, but you don’t want to take out another loan or load up your credit cards.

 Shared equity companies, such as Hometap, can provide a smart alternative to traditional home equity financing.
 It only takes a couple of minutes to get a free estimate and find out whether you qualify.